-10. Handling Non-Conforming Products
+11. Handling Non-Conforming Products

-NNRG will do the following when non-conforming products have been mistakenly sold as certified:
+Members will take the following steps when non-conforming products have been mistakenly sold as certified:

-- Immediately cease to sell any non-conforming products held in stock; - Advise customers in writing within three (3) business days of the non-conforming product and maintain records of the warning; - Evaluate the cause for occurrence of and implement measures to prevent its reoccurrence. - Notify the certification body; - Cooperate with the certification body in order to allow the certification body to confirm that appropriate action is taken to correct this non-compliance.
+- Immediately cease to sell any non-conforming products held in stock; - Advise customers in writing within three (3) business days of the non-conforming product and maintain records of the warning; - Evaluate the cause for occurrence of and implement measures to prevent its reoccurrence. - Notify NNRG of the occurrence; - Cooperate with NNRG and the certification body in order to allow the certification body to confirm that appropriate action is taken to correct this non-compliance.